platformsh/platformsh-docs/docs/src/domains/steps/tls.md

 A custom certificate isn't necessary for development environments.
 Platform.sh automatically provides wildcard certificates that cover all `*.platform.sh` domains, including development environments.

-Platform.sh doesn't charge for using a third-party TLS certificate, although the issuer may.
+Platform.sh doesn't charge for using a third-party TLS certificate.
-Consult your TLS issuer for instructions on how to generate an TLS certificate.
+Consult your TLS issuer for pricing and instructions on how to generate an TLS certificate.

 If you want to use a third-party certificate, ensure it's purchased and active before going live.
-The main reasons to use a third-party issuer rather than the default certificate include using extended validation or high-assurance certificates.

-In addition to these, you can use many other kinds of certificates, including domain-validated, and wildcard certificates.
+You can use many kinds of custom certificates, including domain-validated, extended validation, high-assurance, or wildcard certificates.

-If you are using a third-party certificate, seven days before it expires Platform.sh issues a Let's Encrypt certificate and replaces the custom certificate with it to avoid interruption in service.
+If you are using a third-party custom certificate, seven days before it expires Platform.sh issues a Let’s Encrypt certificate to replace the custom certificate and avoid downtime.
 If you wish to continue using the custom certificate, replace it with an updated certificate more than seven days before it expires.

 ### Add a custom certificate